motleykl/Intro_Week1/README.md

   path=route to files
 	- Absolute paths
 		- All absolute paths begin at the root- start with /
+    	- full address ex.
+123 main st
 	- Relative paths
 		- Don't start with /
 		- Working directories
 		- Shortcuts for current and parent directories
+    	- relative to where are rn, this is path you take, only works if starting in that spot -shorter, but depends on starting in particular location
 	- Hidden files and folders
 		- Names begin with `.`
 		- Usually used for configuration files